 Visa Conclusions: Do Your Research or Be Turned Away

 There is much more to say about visas, which you will learn as this series continues.
 For now, be sure to do your research and get authorized beforehand if necessary.

 Which type of visa do you need?
-Probably one of the four main types: tourist, immigration, student, or work.
+Probably 1 of the 4 main types: tourist, immigration, student, or work.

-U.S. citizens can visit 174 countries without a pre-approved visa.
+U.S. citizens can visit 143 countries and territories without a pre-approved visa.
 Each of these is good for a different length of stay, although 90 days is one of the most common lengths.

 Some places like India require a pre-approved visa that can take months to process, so start early!